henrivuorinen/speech_control/readme.md

 ## Getting started

+### Networking the raspberry pi
+You need to create a hotspot in the raspberry pi that you connect the laptop.
+This is done in the wifi setting settings.
+Once you have created the hotspot in the raspberry pi you need to connect the laptop to that hotspot.
+Then you can run the control software successfully in the laptop and connect to raspberry.
+Note that if this is not made, there is no way that the wifi_controller can connect the laptop to raspberry pi, it is not enough that they are in the same wifi network at this point.
+This maybe fixed in the future.

 ### Setting up the Raspberry Pi
 1. Hardware setup: Connect all necessary components to the Raspberry Pi according to the given diagrams.
 2. Software installation: